Rachel Dutton: Career

 In 2010, Dutton became an independent Bauer Fellow at Harvard University, where she initiated a study of the microbial communities that live on cheese and give cheeses their particular flavors.
 She reasoned that cheese microbes would be less complex and more consistent than other microbial communities such as the gut microbiome or soil microorganisms, and therefore act as a model system in which principles of microbial interactions in more complex communities and ecosystems could be investigated.
 To begin her studies, she learned to make cheese herself, and collaborated with local artisan cheesemakers.
 By sequencing the microorganisms found on 137 cheese rinds from 10 different countries, she identified 24 genera of bacteria and fungi that are dominant in cheese microbial communities.
 She developed a microbiological culture system that mimics the normal conditions of community formation to reconstruct and manipulate the interactions between species in these communities, identifying widespread bacterial-fungal interactions.
 She uses these cultures to investigate the genetic requirements for community interactions and how horizontal gene transfer affects the genetic makeup of species in these communities.

 Dutton collaborates widely with chefs and cheesemakers, and has appeared in the Netflix documentary Cooked, (episode 4) the PBS documentary series The Mind of a Chef, (season 1, episode 2), and on the podcasts Science Friday and Meet the Microbiologist.
+In 2021, she was a guest on the Netflix show Ada Twist, Scientist in the episode The Great Stink.

 In 2015 Dutton moved to the University of California, San Diego, where she is an assistant professor in the Division of Biological Sciences, Section on Molecular Biology.